-- Synopses questions will be handed out, and posted on CANVAS, throughout quarter. - Each individual required to turn in only ONE for an individual grade (, but all in your group will turn in on same day (see calendar for due dates for your group).
+- Synopses questions will be handed out, and posted on CANVAS, throughout quarter. - Each individual required to turn in only ONE for an individual grade, but all in your group will turn in on same day (see calendar for due dates for your group).
 Late submissions will incur deductions.
-None accepted more than one week late (and then only for half credit) - Different groups will be assigned different questions with different due dates.

-- Each person will choose a different question.
-Do people doing the same one may result in deductions! - Questions will be based on textbook and document readings. - Should be 1-2 typed (NOT single spaced) pages long (going long may incur deductions) - Must be as clear and grammatically correct as possible. - MUST include at least 3 internal citations of sources (at least two from Text Book or Source Book) - Be prepared to SHARE your info IN CLASS!
+10% deductions per day late. (email the answer if not there on due date). - Different groups will be assigned different questions with different due dates. - Each person will choose a different question.
+Do people doing the same one may result in deductions! - Questions will be based on textbook and document readings. - Should be 1-2 typed (NOT single spaced) pages long (going long may incur deductions) - Must be as clear and grammatically correct as possible. - MUST include at least 3 internal citations of sources (at least two from Text Book or Source Book).
+Not including cites will demand your adding them.
+Until you do so it will be marked late! - Be prepared to SHARE your info IN CLASS!
 Your oral explanation of what you write is part of the grade for these assignments (c.
 25%), as well as part of Class Participation